-The acute form is an emergency.
-You need to see a doctor right away.
-The chronic form occurs most of the time in older men, but it can also occur in women.
+The acute form of urinary retention is an emergency.
+In this case, you’ll need to see a healthcare provider right away.
+The chronic form happens most of the time in older men, but it can also occur in women.

 What causes chronic urinary retention?

-Infection and swelling.
 In men, an infection of the prostate can cause it to swell.
 This causes it to press on the urethra to block the flow of urine.
-A urinary tract infection (UTI) can cause swelling of the urethra to cause this problem.
-Diseases spread by having sex (called STDs) can also cause swelling and lead to retention.
+A urinary tract infection (UTI) can cause swelling of the urethra or weakness of the bladder, both of which can cause urinary retention.
+Diseases spread by having sex (called STIs) can also cause swelling and lead to retention.

-Surgery.
 Medicine given before and during surgery to make you sleepy may cause urinary retention right after surgery.
-Procedures such as hip replacement, rectal surgery, surgery for women’s issues, and surgery to remove hemorrhoids can cause the problem afterward.
+Procedures such as hip replacement, spine surgery, rectal surgery, surgery for women’s pelvic issues, and surgery to remove hemorrhoids can cause the problem afterward.